mjbots/moteus/moteus/moteus_register_map.md

 When in kPosition mode, shrink the derivative control term by the given factor.  integral types are applied as for PWM.
 This is internally limited to be no more than the kp scale in effect.

+### 0x025 - Position maximum torque ###

+Type: int8, int16, int32, float
+Mode: Read/write

+When in kPosition mode, the maximum torque to be applied.
+Defaults to 0.1 Nm.
+Note, this is the torque after any gearboxes.

+### 0x026 - Commanded stop position ###

+Type: int8, int16, int32, float
+Mode: Read/write

+When in kPosition mode, and a non-zero velocity is commanded, stop motion when reaching the given position.
+NaN / maximal negative mean no limit is applied.

 ### 0x030 / 0x031 / 0x032 - Force X / Y / Z ###